vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/old-versions/v0-11-to-13/create-wallet-v0-13.md

 Use the following instructions in command line.
 Below, you'll see commands in the code blocks for each operating system.
 Copy those instructions and paste them into your command line interface.

 :::caution
-You must use Vega Wallet version 0.9.2 or newer to connect to the Vega mainnet.
+You must to use Vega Wallet version 0.9.2 or newer to connect to Vega Mainnet.
 We recommend always using the latest released version of Vega Wallet.
 :::

 :::info
 In your command line interface, you can view a list of available commands by running `./vegawallet -h` on MacOS and Linux, or `vegawallet -h` on Windows.
 Help is also available for every command, for example: `vegawallet create -h` will provide information about the `create` command.
 :::

-## 1. Install and run Vega Wallet
+## 1. Install and run latest Vega Wallet version (0.12)

 ### Download file